Death of an Eye, the first Eye of Isis novel, publishes in paperback on September 5.

 Click here to pre-order your copy now.

 Cleopatra was Macedonian Greek, a direct descendant of Ptolemy I, who plucked the plum of Alexandria and Egypt when the generals divvied up the empire after Alexander the Great’s death.
 Alexandria was founded by Alexander, a city on the edge of the Middle Sea (aka the Mediterranean) that had only increased in size, beauty and riches over its three hundred years of history.
 Alexandria’s population was made up of Macedonian Greeks, Jews, and Egyptians.

-Egyptians, on the other hand, were descendants of the Pharoahs of Egypt, a line that went back four thousand years and countless dynasties.
-Evidence of their greatness was carved into the very stones going hundreds of miles up the Nile, edifices of past glory Egyptians would have seen every day on their way to farm the grain that fed the known world.
+Egyptians, on the other hand, were descendants of the Pharaohs, a line that went back four thousand years and countless dynasties.
+Evidence of their greatness was carved into the very stones going hundreds of miles up the Nile, reminders of past glory Egyptians would have seen every day on their way to farm the grain that fed the known world.

-And then these downriver Ptolemy parvenus come along, throwing their weight around, telling the Egyptians what to do, what gods to worship, to pick up a spear and march as needed, and forcing them to pay ever-increasing tithes of grain and goods.
+And then along came these downriver Ptolemy parvenus, throwing their weight around, telling the Egyptians what to do, what gods to worship, to pick up a spear and march as ordered, and forcing them to pay ever-increasing tithes of grain and goods.

 It’s no wonder the Egyptians made a regular thing out of rebelling against them.
 The only Ptolemy against whom the Egyptians did not rebel was Cleopatra VII Philopator.

 Following the death of her father, as one of her first public acts Cleopatra took the royal fleet six hundred miles up the Nile to escort the new Baucis bull to his sanctuary.
 This bull was an object of immense veneration to the Egyptians, who associated it with Ra and Sobek, the gods of sun and war.
 Over the years she made a point of participating in public ceremonies as the goddess Isis many times.